annedranowski/shebang/src/pages/projects.md

 ## Car Consumption and Taxation

-We experimented on IRS + household survey data to measure behavioral response to tax regimes and recommend policy changes
+We integrated Tax Foundation and National Household Travel Survey data, modeling behavioral responses to varying gas tax regimes (controlling for income tax) and recommending policy changes